OpenGamma/StrataDocs/pages/docs/loaders/trade_loader.md

 Note that Microsoft Excel prefers the CSV file to have no spaces after the comma.

-## Format

-The trades file is a CSV-formatted file.
-The columns may be specified in any order.
-The CSV format is flexible, and the input can specify trades in various ways.

 ### Columns common to all formats